dynatrace-oss-contrib/opentelemetry-specification/specification/trace/semantic_conventions/cloudevents.md

 ### Creation

-When CloudEvent is created and does not have [Distributed Context Extension](https://github.com/cloudevents/spec/blob/v1.0.1/extensions/distributed-tracing.md) populated, instrumentation SHOULD create a new PRODUCER span.

-**Note:** to be individually traceable, every CloudEvent has to have individual trace context (which is achieved with span creation).

-If PRODUCER span for CloudEvent was created, instrumentation MUST populate [Distributed Context Extension](https://github.com/cloudevents/spec/blob/v1.0.1/extensions/distributed-tracing.md) using [W3C Trace Context](https://w3c.github.io/trace-context/) propagator.
+Instrumentation SHOULD create a new span and populate 'Distributed Context Extension' on the event.
+It applies when:

+- CloudEvent is created by instrumented library
+- CloudEvent created outside of instrumented library, but passed without 'Distributed Context Extension'

+In case CouldEvent is passed to instrumentation with a valid distributed context, instrumentation MUST NOT create a span and MUST NOT modify distributes context extension.

-**Span name:** `create <event_type>`
+**Span name:** `CloudEvent Create <event_type>`
+**Span kind:** PRODUCER

 ### Processing

-To trace CloudEvent(s) processing, instrumentation SHOULD create a new CONSUMER span.
+To trace CloudEvent(s) processing, instrumentation SHOULD create a new span.
-If single event is processed, instrumentation SHOULD use remote context from distributed context extension as a parent.
+If single event is processed, instrumentation SHOULD use remote context from 'distributed context extension' as a parent.
 Instrumentation MAY use links in case of single message processing.
-If multiple events are processed together, instrumentation MUST set links with all distributed tracing contexts being processed on CONSUMER span.
+If multiple events are processed together, instrumentation MUST set links with all distributed tracing contexts being processed on a span.

-**Span name:** `process <event_type>`
+**Span name:** `CloudEvent Process <event_type>` **Span kind:** CONSUMER

 ## Attributes